Diversity, Equity, Inclusion & Belonging

 We support our mission by creating experiences for our students to come face-to-face with the issues playing out in society and allowing them the room to grow in their own identity development.
-From our annual Social Justice Day to classroom assignments, equity, justice, and inclusion are embedded in all that we do.
+From our annual Puma Heritage Celebration to affinity groups and classroom projects, equity, justice, and inclusion are embedded in all that we do.

-The Diversity and Community Office, centrally located within the school, provides a safe space for our students and faculty to have discussions, embrace and confront challenging issues, and hold club and affinity group meetings.
+The Diversity, Equity, Inclusion, and Belonging (DEIB) Office, centrally located within the school, provides a safe space for our students and faculty to have discussions, embrace and confront challenging issues, and hold club and affinity group meetings.

 I have learned a lot at UPrep about equity and diversity, like when we enter an activity during Community Time and introduce ourselves with our pronouns.
 It's helped me gain connection with people who are facing struggles and made me aware of the impact I can have on people's lives." –Upper School student